Monday, September 15, 2025

 On my blog, tableland, described as: Food and cooking land to table – the daily routine of living in the high country, on the edge of the vast Pacific, just up from Sydney, just down from Mount Kosciuszko, I publish articles about food produce and wine, travel and exceptional places I’ve stayed.
 The blog is the longer version.
 Some years back I started to post shorter versions of these articles as reviews to Google Maps.
 It was a fun thing to do, I enjoyed writing about places I had liked and it’s good to acknowledge the local businesses that help make our everyday life worthwhile.
 When I last checked I found I now have 31 reviews with 47 photos and, according to Google, at last count views of the photos totalled 442,923 – crazy.

-Tableland blog is the longer version.
+The longer version of what I write about food, drink, produce and places to stay can all be found on my Tableland blog.
 Some years back – seven to be exact – I started to post shorter versions of these articles as reviews to Google Maps.
 They included commentary on restaurants and accommodation, both in Australia and overseas.
 It was a fun thing to do and I enjoyed writing about places I had liked.
 I don’t write about places I don’t like or that were disappointing – I’m not a reviewer in that sense.

 Finding myself - almost everywhere - on Google Maps.